cs106l/cs106l-assignments/assign1/README.md

 ![An image showing a terminal window where the autograder has run with all tests passing](docs/autograder.png)

 then you have finished the assignment!
 Woot woot.

-Please stay tuned for submission instructions.
-The instructions to submit this assignment will be posted on Ed (and updated here) closer to the assignment deadline.
+To submit the assignment, please complete the feedback form [at this link](https://forms.gle/UfSDVYpbg472ZXkJ8).
+Once you submit the form, a link to the submission page will show up in the form submission confirmation.